-Focus area Commitment Measurement What we achieved in 2014 Leadership and development programs The continuation of programs designed to support women to progress their careers Implementation of programs and annual review of results. t Leadership and development programs continued to be offered.
-In 2014, female participation in the most senior programs, Foundational Leadership and Thought Leadership, exceeded male participation for the first time. into senior managemer roles. t People Planning forums were conducted with executives at the Director and General Manager level.
+Focus area Commitment Measurement What we achieved in 2014 Leadership and development programs The continuation of programs designed to support women to progress their careers Leadership and development programs continued to be offered.
+In 2014, female participation in the most senior programs, Foundational Leadership and Thought Leadership, exceeded male participation for the first time. into senior managemer roles. nt In 2014, a new leadership program was introduced - Leadership in Action - which is designed for General Managers.
+21% of participants were female.
+People Planning forums were conducted with executives at the Director and General Manager level.
 Gender diversity and succession planning for female talent were key focus areas of the forums.
 An executive mentoring program was piloted in 2014 under which divisional Directors mentor/sponsor females and offer career coaching to female executives.
 Workshops specifically targeted at female employees were conducted aimed at providing skills for planning for financial independence.
 The Connect networking forum continued to operate, a purpose of which is to promote and build confidence and leadership skills.
 Since 2012: the participation by females in leadership development programs has increased from 35% to 52% in Australia and from 60% to 67% in New Zealand; the number of female General Managers has increased from 10.2% to 16.4%; and female promotions have risen from 49% to 53% in Australia and 60% to 63% in New Zealand.
 A review of the leadership and management development programs was also undertaken in 2014 to ensure they are aligned with the business focus and diversity and inclusion commitment of Scentre Group.
 Pay equity No gender based pay discrimination.
 Annual pay parity review.
 A pay parity review was undertaken confirming the Group's commitment that gender based pay discrimination is not part of its remuneration practices.
 Flexible work practices The development of flexible work practices to ensure a consistent approach and foster Improve access to and acceptance of flexible work practices.
 A business review of flexible work practices with a specific focus on women returning from parental leave was undertaken.
 As a result, a Manager's Toolkit on flexibility and inclusion has been developed for launch in 2015. flexible work practices through targeted initiatives.
 The "Keep in Touch" program continues to be rolled out under which employees on parental or extended leave receive business and social updates.
 A program "Career Coaching for Managers" was launched which focuses on developing management skills.
 A pilot of job sharing arrangements was undertaken in Centre operations where typically flexible work arrangements have been limited.